Press "Enter" to skip to content

 First, it should be known that it is impossible to prevent all collagen loss due to age, but it is possible to slow down the process.

-The way to achieve this is to have a suitable diet for adequate collagen production in the body and to protect yourself from factors such as smoking, sunlight and high-sugar foods as much as possible to prevent damage to existing collagen.
+The way to achieve this is to have a suitable diet that may support adequate collagen production in the body and to protect yourself from factors such as smoking, sunlight and high-sugar foods as much as possible to prevent damage to existing collagen.

-Including adequate amounts of vitamin C, copper mineral, and high-quality proteins in the daily diet is essential for collagen production.
-In addition, foods such as green leafy vegetables and garlic stimulate collagen production in the body.
+Including adequate amounts of vitamin C, copper mineral, and high-quality proteins in the daily diet is considered important for collagen production.
+In addition, foods such as green leafy vegetables and garlic may contribute to collagen production in the body.

-In light of all this data, the following nutritional recommendations can be given;
+In light of all this data, the following nutritional insights can be shared;

-1. Foods containing high-quality protein should be consumed.
-Foods containing high-quality protein are eggs, milk and dairy products, meat, offal and legumes.
+1. Foods that contain high-quality protein—such as eggs, milk and dairy products, meat, offal, and legumes—are frequently mentioned in relation to collagen synthesis.
 (For detailed information about protein quality and the amount of protein that should be consumed daily, see Proteins; Functions in the Body, Quality and Daily Needs)

-2. Foods containing high amounts of vitamin C should be consumed; such as rosehip juice, green pepper, capia pepper, parsley and citrus fruits.
+2. Including vitamin C-rich foods in the diet stands out as a factor associated with collagen production.
+Examples include rosehip juice, green pepper, capia pepper, parsley, and citrus fruits.
 (For detailed information about foods rich in vitamin C and the amount of vitamin C that should be consumed daily, see All Vitamins; Functions, Daily Needs and Rich Foods)

-3. Consuming foods rich in copper, such as offal, seafood, sesame, hazelnuts, peanuts, legumes, and meat, may be recommended.
+3. Foods rich in copper—such as offal, seafood, sesame, hazelnuts, peanuts, legumes, and meat—are mentioned in some sources as related to collagen formation.
 (For detailed information about foods rich in copper minerals and the amount of copper minerals that should be consumed daily, see All Minerals; Functions, Daily Needs and Rich Foods)

-5. Consuming foods rich in collagen, such as marrow bone broth, boiled meat with bones, edible fish with bones (such as sardines and anchovies), and chicken skin may be recommended.
+5. Foods that are often included in collagen-supportive diets include marrow bone broth, boiled meat with bones, edible fish with bones (such as sardines and anchovies), and chicken skin may be recommended.

-7. If alcohol and cigarettes are consumed, it would be beneficial to reduce or cut them out completely.
+7. If alcohol and cigarettes are consumed, reducing or cutting them out may also be beneficial.

 8. There are various products available on the market as food supplements.
-Of course, it is helpful to take such food supplements on the advice of a doctor and dietitian.
+These should ideally be taken under the guidance of a healthcare professional.
 On the other hand, the benefit of such supplements is a controversial issue in the scientific community.
 (I recommend you to look at this article where the possible benefits of collagen supplements are discussed; Considering collagen drinks and supplements?
 Harward Health Publishing)

 It should be noted that collagen obtained from high-collagen foods or supplements is not used directly in the body.
 Like all foods, these foods and supplements are digested in the digestive system.
 Therefore, such foods and supplements are not used directly in the body but provide the necessary building blocks for its production.